FasterInternetLaboratories/FasterInternetLaboratories.github.io/content/peering.md

 ---
 ### Connection method
-We are a non-profit network, so Private Interconnection (PNI) is not available.
+We are a non-profit and small network, so Private Interconnection (PNI) is not available.
 You can connect through a tunnel or through IX below.
 Tunnels via the Internet or via NTT East NGN in Japan.